Back to Blog

 Compliance Requirements

-Once you elect S Corp status, you must:
+Once you elect S corp status, you must:

-1. Run W-2 payroll — Pay yourself at least monthly or per your state's requirements
+1. Run W-2 payroll: Pay yourself at least monthly or per your state's requirements

-2. File Form 1120-S — Corporate information return, due March 15 (or September 15 with extension)
+2. File Form 1120-S: Corporate information return, due March 16, 2026 for calendar-year 2025 (or September 15 with extension)

-3. Issue Schedule K-1 — Report each shareholder's share of income
+3. Issue Schedule K-1: Report each shareholder's share of income

-4. File quarterly payroll returns — Form 941 every quarter
+4. File quarterly payroll returns: Form 941 every quarter

-5. Pay employer payroll taxes — Employer's share of FICA (7.65%)
+5. Pay employer payroll taxes: Employer's share of FICA (7.65%)

-6. Maintain corporate formalities — Meeting minutes, operating agreement, separate accounts
+6. Maintain corporate formalities: Meeting minutes, operating agreement, separate accounts

 State-Specific Considerations